How Small Towns Can Use Social Media to Boost Tourism (Without Going Viral)

 Storytelling Strategies to Attract Tourists to Small Towns

-One of the most common mistakes small towns make?
-Only posting flyers and announcements.
+One of the most common mistakes small towns make is only posting flyers and announcements on social media.

 Instead, try this: Share the story behind a local landmark.
 Introduce a business owner and why they moved back to town.
 Show behind the scenes at your town’s annual parade.
 Interview a visitor and why they chose your town over the more obvious spots.